 6. Insulation is so important in your house–make you house is properly insulated, put weather-stripping around your windows and doors and if you have very old windows, replace them new energy-efficient ones if possible.

 7. Connect your Christmas outdoor lights to a timer instead of having them on from dust to dawn or leaving them on all the time.
 If you are using the large traditional colored lights consider buying the new miniature lights.
 While most C7 or C9 lights use 5 to 7 watts per bulb, some of the older strings use up to 10 watts per bulb!
 This could save up to 70% energy and extra bonus is that they miniature lights last longer.
 If you really prefer the brighter colors of the larger lights try switching to 6-watt bulbs instead of 7 to 10 watt bulbs.
 It is true buying new bulbs will cost in you more initially, but in the long run you will save up 30% in your energy bill and that puts money back in your pocket.

 8. Use ENERGY STAR LIGHTS— According to the EPA decorating your home with Energy Star qualified lights LED holiday light strings saves about 75% in energy costs from conventional incandescent lights.
 They’re shatterproof, shock resistant, safe to touch, are not a fire hazard, are long-lasting, and won’t burn your hands or your kid’s!
-Decorate your home or tree with more style and less energy with ENERGY STAR qualified Click here to find out more decorative light strings.
+Decorate your home or tree with more style and less energy with ENERGY STAR qualified and make it eco-friendly!